 THE BEST KNOWN TROUT

 There are many varieties of trout.
-The rainbow, for example, is very similar to the common trout.
+The rainbow trout, for example, is very similar to the common trout.
 It is bluish-green, dark on the back and white on the belly.
 Its streaks are black and its flanks are orange or reddish.
 It is seen in North America, Europe, and South America.
 It does not usually exceed 40 centimeters.

 The lake trout reaches greater dimensions; usually one and a half meters.
 The lakes of the pre-alpine zone and the Alps are their natural habitat.

 Very similar to the salmon is the sea trout or prisoner.
 Species of up to 20 kilos have been caught in the Atlantic and the Baltic Sea.

 In the United States and Europe is very common to find the cut-throat trout, named for the long line that forms in that part of its skeleton.
 In these same places, the so-called Golden Trout also proliferates, whose body reflects particular golden flashes.

 The trout’s diet is autophagic because it is based on a diversity of products, both aquatic and terrestrial.
 It is a very skillful fish and adapts to changes.
 In its wildlife, it eats fish, crustaceans or insects.
 Anything that moves and is within reach can be “appetizing” to them: frogs, worms, crabs, tadpoles, shrews, water mice, and even smaller trout.